lightning/bolts/03-transactions.md

 ## Transaction Output Ordering

 Outputs in transactions are always sorted according to:
- * first according to their value (in whole satoshis, note that for HTLC outputs, the millisatoshi part must be ignored)
+ * first according to their value, smallest first (in whole satoshis, note that for HTLC outputs, the millisatoshi part must be ignored)
  * followed by `scriptpubkey`, comparing the common-length prefix lexicographically as if by `memcmp`, then selecting the shorter script (if they differ in length),
  * finally, for HTLC outputs, in increasing `cltv_expiry` order.